ThorstenDoherr/searchengine/SE/searchengine.md

 #### search
 <code>search([Iincrement] [, Icomparemode [, Lrefineforce] [, Nrefinelimit]])</code>
 executes a search by sequentially transforming every record in the search table into a search term by transforming the search fields according to the associated search types.
 The heuristic for a search term is established by consulting the registry to attach frequencies to every word in the context of its search type.
-The frequencies are translated into relative identification potentials *RIP* weighted by the priority of the corresponding search type to represent a share of up to 100%.
-The settings defined by <b>ignorant</b> and <b>relative</b> may further influence the distribution of the *RIP*.
+The frequencies are translated into relative identification potentials <i>RIP</i> weighted by the priority of the corresponding search type to represent a share of up to 100%.
+The settings defined by <b>ignorant</b> and <b>relative</b> may further influence the distribution of the <i>RIP</i>.
 The search algorithm retrieves candidates matching enough words with the search term that the total of the respective relative identification potentials meet the <b>threshold</b>.
 If the setting <b>zealous</b> is active, the <b>threshold</b> will be dynamically lowered to the highest identity of the candidates, if none of them will make it over the regular <b>threshold</b>.
 This initial list of candidates may undergo a <b>darwinian</b> selection process, allowing only those with the highest identity to advance.

-After that, if the size of the list equals or exceeds the <b>activation</b> limit, <b>feedback</b> will be applied to partially transform the identity into a Jaccard index by discounting surplus words according to their respective *RIP*.
+After that, if the size of the list equals or exceeds the <b>activation</b> limit, <b>feedback</b> will be applied to partially transform the identity into a Jaccard index by discounting surplus words according to their respective <i>RIP</i>.
 This introduces variation among the candidates to be exploited by the <b>cutoff</b> mechanism picking the identity at a given position as the individual *threshold* for the candidate list, which is sorted by the adjusted identity in descending order.
 If both, <b>activation</b> and <b>cutoff</b>, have been specified (larger than zero) the <b>feedback</b> effect is considered to be only temporary to create variation and will not be reported.
 The <b>feedback</b> will persist when <b>feedback</b> is larger than zero and either <b>activation</b> or <b>cutoff</b> are zero or both, indicating that the variation is intended to be reported.
 In that case, the candidate list will be re-evaluated a final time according to the <b>threshold</b>, <b>zealous</b>, <b>darwinian</b> and <b>cutoff</b> settings.

 The <i>Iincrement</i> parameter defines the interaction with existing results in the result table:

-0 = **replace** all existing results by resetting/creating the result table (default)
+0 = <b>replace</b> all existing results by resetting/creating the result table (default)
-1 = **complete** for unmatched search records by skipping search records that have already candidates
+1 = <b>complete</b> for unmatched search records by skipping search records that have already candidates
-2 = **merge** results with candidates not yet found
+2 = <b>merge</b> results with candidates not yet found
 3 = complete by resuming last run after cancelation (rarely used)
 4 = merge by resuming last run after cancelation (rarely used)
 -1 = complete by replacing last run (forgot something?)